The Best Healthcare & Wearable Technology Devices for the Elderly

-Smartwatches are becoming the dominant wearable technology due to the increased utility over other categories.
-The Apple Watch 3, pictured, introduced a version with cellular capability, meaning it can be used without the presence of an iPhone (although one is required) for making and receiving calls (the main reason).
+The earlier Series 3 (still available as a low-cost option) introduced a second model with cellular capability, meaning those models can be used without the presence of an iPhone (although having one is required) for making and receiving calls (the main reason).
 It can also receive messages, use the Maps app, play Apple Music, and more.
 If you (sometimes) go out without a phone, this could be a lifesaver.
-However, there is extra monthly cost, beyond the iPhone service, making a comparison to similar Medical Alert Service offerings worthwhile.
+However, there is an extra monthly cost (beyond the iPhone service cost) making a comparison to similar Medical Alert Service offerings worthwhile.

 So, in addition to the considerations noted above, if you are interested in a multifunction device and don’t care about the ability to add apps, you may find a fitness tracker with all the functions you desire for considerably less money than a smartwatch.